dennisvdang/Bank-Churn-Binary-Classification/README.md

 ## Bank Customer Churn Prediction

-This case study focuses on building a machine learning model to predict customer churn for a bank.
+This is a case study demonstrating an end-to-end process of building a binary classification model to predict customer churn for a bank.
 Customer churn, which refers to customers leaving a company or service, is a critical issue for businesses as it directly impacts revenue and growth.
 By accurately predicting which customers are likely to churn, the bank can take proactive measures to retain them, ultimately improving customer satisfaction and reducing customer acquisition costs.

 The case study utilizes a dataset containing information about bank customers, including their demographic characteristics, account details, and whether they have churned or not.
 The goal is to develop a robust binary classification model that can accurately identify customers who are likely to leave the bank based on the available features.